Social media marketing is hard work.

 How is social traffic different for mobile and desktop visitors?

 Blank Exploration with “Default channel group” as the rows.
-“Sessions” “Engagement rate” and “Conversion rate” as the values.
+“Sessions” “Engagement rate” and “key event rate” as the values.
 “Device category” as the columns.

-For this, we’ll use an Exploration.
-We’ll build the exploration from scratch, using dimensions and metrics as our rows, values and columns.
+For this, we’ll use a GA4 Exploration, which is a custom saved report that you can come back to easily anytime.
+We’ll build it from scratch, using dimensions and metrics as our rows, values and columns.

 - Click on “Explorations” and select “Blank”

-- In the first column, let’s add some variables.
-Start by clicking the plus sign next to DIMENSIONS and then searching for and selecting “Session default channel group” and “Device category.”
+- In the first column, click the plus sign next to DIMENSIONS and then search for and select these two: “Session source / medium” and “Device category.”

-- Next we’ll click the plus sign next to METRICS and add “Sessions” “Engagement rate” and “Session conversion rate”
+- Next click the plus sign next to METRICS and then search for and select these three: “Sessions” “Engagement rate” and “Session key event rate”

-- Drag the “Session default channel” dimension into the ROWS box in the Tab Settings column
+- Drag the “Session source / medium” dimension into the ROWS box in the Settings column

 - Drag your three metrics into the VALUES box.

-To clean up the report you can right click on any of the channels and “exclude selection” removing it from the report.
-Here I’ve removed all but the social and video channel groups.
+To clean up the report you can right click on any of the rows and “exclude selection” removing it from the report.
+Or add filters at the bottom of the Settings column.
+Here I’ve filtered to just show the data when “paid” is in the session source / medium.

 Don’t be surprised if…